What is a Sensory Diet and Why Does My Child Need One?

 - Eating chewy foods (chewing gum, eating peanut butter, chewy fruit bars, dried fruits, fresh bagels).

-- Hanging activities (hanging on a monkey bar or pull-up bar, hanging off adult’s elevated arms).
+- Hanging activities (hanging on a monkey bar or pull-up bar, hanging off an adult’s elevated arms).

 - Climbing (on play structures, furniture, trees).

 - Digging in resistive mass (theraputty, sand, mud, rice).